EETN Honorary Member Distinction Policy

 • Exceptional and sustained contributions to AI, and

-• documented, positive impact on the greek community and/or the greek AI ecosystem.
+• documented, positive impact on the local AI ecosystem and/or generally, the AI ecosystem related to Greece.

 Honorary status is a recognition status.
 It does not imply an employment relationship, or automatic approval/support of EETN services/tools or positions.